Tips For Trainers, By Trainers: Creating a Successful Studio

 Owner, Elements Fitness and Wellness Center

-1. The best way to get new clients….
-Referrals.
+The best way to get new clients… referrals!

-Of course, the best referral source is your current clients.
-Thank your clients for referring.
+2. Thank your clients for referring.
+The best referral source is your current clients.
 I’ve found it’s not necessary to give free sessions or gifts for referring.
 Your deepest thanks and appreciation goes a long way!

-2. Dealing with the stress of owning a business….
-Find support!
+How do you deal with the stress of owning a business?

 You can also use your support-people for accountability; if you set business goals they can check and make sure you are reaching your goals.